Subletting Switzerland: How a fair shared room price is calculated

 - Gross rent per room: CHF 950

-In a regular shared flat, the total rent is split proportionally among all residents.
-If someone moves out and the room stands empty for a month, your share of the rent increases — or you have to actively find a replacement tenant yourself.
-This can quickly become expensive and stressful.
+In a classical shared flat, the total rent is split proportionally among all residents.
+If a room stands empty after a move-out, the share of the remaining tenants increases, or the residents have to organise a replacement themselves.
+This means a financial and organisational risk on the tenant side.

 How tightly this is calculated is shown in the next section.